University of Liverpool: University halls

-In 2018, the university faced strong criticism from the student body that the university provided halls were too expensive, by the Cut the Rent campaign.
+In 2018, the university faced strong criticism from the student body that the university provided too expensive halls by the Cut the Rent campaign.

 Privately accommodation owned Apollo Court ranked 3rd and Myrtle Court ranked 4th in the UK for value for money on a university review platform StudentCrowd.

-In 2021 "Gladstone Halls" was renamed after leading communist and anti-racist leader Dorothy Kuya.
+In 2021, "Gladstone Halls" was renamed after leading communist and anti-racist leader Dorothy Kuya.

 Sport

-The University of Liverpool has a proud sporting tradition and has many premier teams in a variety of sports.
-The current sporting project comes under the title of Sport Liverpool and offers over 50 different sports ranging from football, rugby, cricket and hockey to others such as windsurfing, lacrosse and cheerleading.
+The University of Liverpool has a sporting tradition and has many premier teams in a variety of sports.
+The current sporting project comes under the title of Sport Liverpool and offers over 50 different sports ranging from football, rugby, cricket and hockey to others such as windsurfing, lacrosse, and cheerleading.

-Many of the sports have both male and female teams and most are involved in competition on a national scale.
-BUCS is the body which organises national university competitions involving 154 institutions in 47 sports.
+Many of the sports have both male and female teams and most are involved in competition on a national level.
+BUCS is the body that organises national university competitions involving 154 institutions in 47 sports.
 Most sports involve travelling to various locations across the country, mainly on Wednesday afternoons.

 Two other prominent competitions are the Christie Championships and the Varsity Cup.
-The Christie Cup is an inter-university competition between Liverpool, Leeds and Manchester.
-The Varsity Cup is a popular "derby" event between Liverpool John Moores University and the University of Liverpool.
+The Christie Cup is an inter-university competition among the University of Liverpool, the University of Leeds and the University of Manchester.
+The Varsity Cup is a popular "derby" event between the University of Liverpool and the Liverpool John Moores University.

 Notable alumni

 Nobel Prize winners

-There have been nine Nobel Prize Laureates who have been based at the university during a significant point in their career.
+There have been ten Nobel Prize Laureates who have been based at the university during a significant point in their career.